Kbuczynski/Kbuczynski/README.md

 ## Hello 👋🏻

 I'm developer from Poland, with a ❤️ to Javascript.
 I'm specializes in creating web and mobile applications.
-Currently, I'm working as Software Engineer and studying Computer Science, but I'm open to different proposals for cooperation too.
+Currently, I'm working as Software Engineer, but I'm open to different proposals for cooperation too.

 If you're interested in my services, feel free to contact me via [Linkedin](https://www.linkedin.com/in/kbuczynski/) or email [kamil.buczynski00@interia.pl](mailto:kamil.buczynski00@interia.pl)